-- You have the right to remain silent and can say so. - You do not have to allow a search of yourself or your belongings, but police may pat down your clothing if they suspect a weapon. - If you are arrested by police, you have the right to a government-appointed lawyer. - If you are detained by ICE, you have the right to consult with a lawyer, but the government is not required to provide one for you.
+- You have the right to remain silent and can say so. - You do not have to allow a search of yourself or your belongings, but police may pat down your clothing if they suspect a weapon. - If you are arrested by police, you have the right to a government-appointed lawyer. - A signed judicial warrant with your name on it is the only document ICE can use to force you to engage with them. - If you are detained by ICE, you have the right to consult with a lawyer, but the government is not required to provide one for you.
 You can ask for a list of free or low-cost alternatives. - You do not have to answer questions about where you were born, whether you are a U.S. citizen, or how you entered the country.